rabbitmq/rabbitmq-website/site/monitoring.md

 The recommended metric collection interval is 15 second.
 To collect at an interval which is closer to real-time, use 5 second - but not lower.
 For rate metrics, use a time range that spans 4 metric collection intervals so that it can tolerate race-conditions and is resilient to scrape failures.

-For production systems with many channels and queues, it is recommended to collect metrics every 30 or even every 60 seconds, especially if using the Management API.
+For production systems a collection interval of 30 or even 60 seconds is recommended.
-The new, [Prometheus-based metrics system](/prometheus.html) is designed to be scraped every 15 seconds, even on busy production systems.
+[Prometheus](/prometheus.html) exporter API is designed to be scraped every 15 seconds, including production systems.

 ## <a id="external-monitoring" class="anchor" href="#external-monitoring">Management UI and External Monitoring Systems</a>